companieshouse/services-dashboard-web/README.md

 # services-dashboard-web

-This service is the web component of the service's dashboard.
+This service is the web component of the services dashboard.
 _(Please refer to the main documentation in [services-dashboard-api](https://github.com/companieshouse/services-dashboard-api/) for an overview)._

 It is primarily designed to display information stored in Mongo that has been collected by other components of the dashboard.